schmalls/PowerShell-Docs/scripting/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

 [Authorization Rules and Security Features of Windows PowerShell Web Access](https://technet.microsoft.com/en-us/library/dn282394(v=ws.11).aspx) in this guide.

 11. Open a browser session on a client device.
-For more information about supported browsers and devices, see [Browser and client device support](#BKMK_browser) in this topic.
+For more information about supported browsers and devices, see [browser and client device support](#bkmk_browser) in this topic.

 12. Open the new Windows PowerShell Web Access website, https://&lt; *gateway_server_name*&gt;/pswa.